 We seek a just, compassionate, and interdependent world, where the health needs of those most vulnerable are prioritized and medical professionals have the necessary resources to serve their communities.

 In a spirit of solidarity, we partner with communities in Bolivia and Paraguay to increase access to safe, affordable surgery and other essential health care.

 Solidarity Bridge is rooted in the Catholic faith and its tradition of social justice.
 We are guided by these principles.

-We welcome participants, partners, and patients regardless of religion, race, ethnicity, sexual orientation, gender, or age.
+Dignity We welcome all regardless of religion, race, ethnicity, sexual orientation, gender, ability or age.

 Equity We give priority to serving those with limited resources and honor their role in their own healing.

 Mutuality We recognize that we are all in need of healing.
 We learn from those we encounter.

 Subsidiarity We make decisions guided by the wisdom of those most directly impacted by the outcome.

 Formation We commit to strong intercultural and spiritual preparation that leads to responsible mission.